PedroAVJ/fotogenio/README.md

 # Project Tasks

 ## To Do
-- Remove like that I added
 - Curate style selections for each gender
-- Some generations trigger NSFW auto blocking

 ## User Questions
 - Should we show different example photos for men and women in the upload photos section?